UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 !!! info "Principles of object orientated development"

     1: **Information Hiding**
-        No unit outside of the object shall know the internal workings of the object
+        No unit outside of the object shall know the internal workings of the object;
+        Or as Jacobson states "they hide their internal structure from their surroundings"`[Ivar Jacobson 1992]`

     2: **The concept of Encapsulation**

-    3: **The concept of message passing**
+        The behavior and information are encapsulated in the object `[Ivar Jacobson 1992]`

 ???- question "What is a Class"